We’re here to collaborate with you to co-design strategies for your community.

 OUR TEAM

-Nicole brings 20 years of experience across community engagement, strategic planning, placemaking, and resilience and adaptation planning.
-Over the course of her career, she developed a deep understanding of the gaps that often exist between formal consultation processes and the lived experiences of regional and marginalised communities, and a conviction that better engagement could close them.
+Nicole Dennis MPIA is a nationally recognised community engagement strategist, urban planner, and resilience specialist with over 20 years of experience working at the intersection of people, place, and planning.
+Over the course of her career, she developed a deep understanding of the gaps that often exist between formal consultation processes and the lived experiences of communities and a conviction that better engagement could close them.

 That recognition led Nicole to found Cobalt Engagement, a consultancy built on the belief that trust is the foundation of meaningful participation.
-Her approach starts from the ground up: designing bespoke engagement strategies that genuinely reflect community voices while producing the clear, actionable insights that decision-makers need.
+Nicole's approach is built on a simple but powerful conviction: that the best outcomes begin with genuine trust between communities and decision-makers.
+She designs bespoke, place-led engagement strategies that move beyond consultation to create the conditions for lasting change.

-As an experienced urban and regional planner, Nicole has designed and delivered strategic plans and engagement programs across government and development contexts.
+As an experienced urban and regional planner, Nicole has designed and delivered strategic plans and engagement programs across for the public and private sector.
 Her work brings together meaningful public participation, transparent knowledge sharing, and targeted stakeholder conversations to navigate complex planning challenges, with outcomes that matter to both communities and the people responsible for shaping them.
+She is a member of the Planning Institute of Australia (Women in Planning Committee Member), the Engagement Institute, Urban Land Institute (NSW Womens' Leadership Co-Chair) and Women in Construction.

 Nicole Dennis